zavocc/shpkg/docs/packages.md

 * Specify `remove()` function for package removal

 * Avoid unbound variables, you may need to use `${UNBOUND_VAR:-}` colon-dash and bracket it to fallback to something on your buildscript

+* All commands must be in appropriate functions, (applying patches through `prepare()`), this is done to provide clean code style of the build script